Keeping that in mind, I generally had favorable impressions of the Mets pitchers who took the mound against the Astros yesterday.

 ...Friday morning’s impromptu tutorial stood out, but moments like that have been a common sight early on in camp, with Lindor also spending plenty of time in early-work sessions consulting with his new double-play partner Jeff McNeil.

 Davis, who is trying to sharpen his defense to prove he can be the Mets’ everyday third baseman, has appreciated Lindor’s approach.

 "You feed off [his energy] right away," Davis said earlier in the week.
 "Knowing that that type of player, that caliber a player is wanting to get better and is so focused on the details that, why aren't you doing it?
 It comes with a little bit of a humble pie where you should be getting extra work in, working on this, working on that.
 Just because you're a starter, you're a third baseman this year, whatever it is, you need to get better.
 If this guy's getting better and he’s that good and he still takes pride in his craft, then you should be doing it as well."

-I believe having someone as talented as Lindor who's also willing to be a leader in the field will pay huge dividends for the Mets this season.
+I believe having someone as talented as Lindor, who's also willing to be a leader in the field, will pay huge dividends for the Mets this season.
 No one will ever confuse J.D.
 Davis with Nolan Arenado in the field, of course, but that's not the point.
-If Davis' bat bounces back, and he can limit his mistakes in the field, the Mets are a stronger team this season.
+If Davis' bat bounces back, and he can limit his mistakes in the field, the Mets will be a stronger team this season.

 If Luis Guillorme can continue to provide the solid offensive contribution he did last year, he will be an important contributor to an upgraded Mets defense.
 He can help the Mets defensively at second base and third base while also allowing the Mets to give Lindor some days off at shortstop without taking a huge defensive hit.
 Meanwhile, Jeff McNeil's solid defensive play at second base can only benefit from the work that he and Lindor are doing together this spring.